Adithya6ramesh/Book-Log/README.md

 If you've changed the server's default port, make sure to both include it in the `VITE_SERVER_URL` environment variable and in the the redirect URI above

+Last step, run `pnpm install` to install the dependencies and then run `pnpm dev` to start the development server.

+Visit `http://localhost:5173` and start building! 🚀

 ## Motivation

 This stack is heavily inspired by the T3 stack and it's Turborepo template.
 However, Reno Stack takes a slightly different approach to building full-stack web applications.